henriktudborg/henriktudborg.github.io/_posts/2016-03-28-initial-thoughts-on-elixir.md

 about Records, thrift, pooling, etc. Took longer then expected.

-I later discovered [Riffed][riffed] which I regret not finding sooner as it provides exactly what I needed to make working with thrift nicer.
+I later discovered [Riffed][riffed] which I regret not finding sooner as it provides exactly what I needed.
 I'll probably rewrite to Riffed when I get the chance.

-Working with thrift was painful (as I always think thrift is) but probably the least unpredictable of the requirements.
+Working with thrift was painful (as always) but probably the most predictable of the requirements.

 So definitely OK, and maybe even pleasant when using Riffed.